Kavyaa-K/DIP/README.md

 ![image](https://user-images.githubusercontent.com/72294293/104430162-55f83d80-55ac-11eb-9249-67ecce742c25.png)

-Q7)find the sum of neighborhood value of the matrix:
+Q7)Find the sum of neighborhood value of the matrix.

+**Description**
+The append() method appends an element to the end of the list. shape() is a tuple that gives dimensions of the array.. shape is a tuple that gives you an indication of the number of dimensions in the array.
+So in your case, since the index value of Y.

 **Program**
 import numpy as np